Karadi Tales: Will You Read With Me? series

 The 'Will You Read With Me?' series is a personal invitation to all children to read along with their favourite icons.
 Each narrator takes the child through a delightful visual and auditory journey, as they simultaneously listen to the story while browsing through the clever and quirky illustrations in the books.
 Narrators and musicians for this series include well-known personalities such as Girish Karnad, Naseeruddin Shah, Vidya Balan, Soha Ali Khan, Rahul Dravid, and Javed Jaffery.

 The Mouse Series

 The Mouse series is a series of four books featuring the character 'Mouse' narrated by Karthik Kumar with music by Anil Srinivasan.

 Karadi Rhymes

 Featuring Indian rhymes for Indian kids, these rhymes are set to simple Indian ragas.
 The rhymes are sung by Usha Uthup.

 Tactile Books

 Karadi Tales has two tactile books for preschoolers – ABC Touch and See and The Very Hungry Caterpillar.

 Translation Rights

 Karadi Tales picture books have also sold translation rights all over the world, with editions in Thai, Chinese, Bahasa, German, French, Japanese, Portuguese, Italian, Nepali, and Spanish.

 Television

-A 26 episodes Animated series premiered on 5 April 2010 on Disney Channel India directed by Soumitra Ranade.
+A 26-episode animated series premiered on 5 April 2010 on Disney Channel India, directed by Soumitra Ranade.
 Animated characters and backgrounds are uniquely stylized along the lines of the Indian mask-making tradition, which gives the series a distinct look and feel that is sophisticated and very Indian.